Davis Senior High School (California)

-Davis Senior High School (known as Davis High or DHS or DSHS) is one of two high schools located in Davis, California, in the United States.
+Davis Senior High School (also known as Davis High, DHS, or DSHS) is one of four high schools located in Davis, California.
 DHS is a WASC accredited, 3-year, public comprehensive high school covering grades 10–12.
 The campus opened its current location in 1961; the previous high school location is now Davis City Hall.
 Enrollment for school year 2017–2018 was 1,749 students.
 The school's mascot is the Blue Devil, from the nickname for the popular WWI French Les Chasseurs Alpins Army Division.